Hoshino Resorts KAI Yufuin, modern ryokan architecture set among terraced rice paddies in Oita Prefecture

-Forty-five rooms among the working terraced rice paddies of Yufuin, Hoshino's most architecturally considered KAI property to date, opened August 2022 with Mount Yufu framed through full-height windows and in-room outdoor onsen baths on every category above Standard.
+Forty-five rooms among the terraced rice paddies of Yufuin, Hoshino's most architecturally considered KAI property to date, opened August 2022 with Mount Yufu framed through full-height windows and in-room outdoor onsen baths on every category above Standard.

 "Hoshino's quietest, most considered KAI property, the rice paddies are not decoration, the paddies are the view, and the bath water is the same that the village has used for three centuries."